stephanbruijnis/mx-multiSelectEnum/README.md

 ## Properties

 ### General Properties
-- Direction – determines if the checkbox items will render horizontally or vertically (to do)
+- Direction – determines if the checkbox items will render horizontally or vertically (TO DO)

 ### Data source
-- Target attribute enum – an attribute of the enumeration type, the values of which will be rendered as the checkbox items list
+- Attribute enum – an attribute of the enumeration type, the values of which will be rendered as the checkbox items list
-- Target attribute string – an attribute of the string type, which will store the selected values of the enumeration
+- Attribute string – an attribute of the string type, which will store the selected values of the enumeration

 ### Events
-- On change – this is the microflow that will be invoked for an on-change  event  (to do)
+- On change – this is the microflow that will be invoked for an on-change event

 ## Demo project
 n/a